Sign Permit Process

 Signs Within a Development

 Signs within a development must comply with that development's unified sign plan.
 Contact the property manager for a copy of the approved sign plan.
+Note: Not all developments will have a Unified Sign Plan.
+Please check with staff in Building & Development Services if you are unsure.

 Signs requiring a Building Permit